kritts/HandWave/README.md

 Example apps using the HandWave library can be found [here] (https://github.com/kritts/HandWave-Sample-Apps).

 The code for the library is all available if you'd like to make changes.
 However, the .jar file is also available if not.
-Further details about how to use the library in your code is included below.
+Further details about how to use the library in your code are included below.

 A video demonstrating capabilities of the library can be found here: